ConeDragon/docs/building/tooling/analyzers/comments.md

 As you know, everyone uses const, you shouldn't use let or var.
 ```

-This comment is not following these guidelines for the following reasons:
+This comment does not follow these guidelines for the following reasons:

 - The action comes after the "explanation".
 - "As you know": we don't know if the student does.